Risks of smoking

 - Smoking reduces your sense of taste, smell and doubles your change of losing your sight.

-- Smoking reduces blood flow to the skin, leading to wrinkles and dull skin.
+- Smoking reduces blood flow to the skin, leading to wrinkles and dull, greyish skin.

 Costs of smoking

-Instant Expert: Enter your pack costs and how much you smoke into the Cost Calculator to find how much you could save each year!
+Instant Expert: Enter your pack costs and how much you smoke into the Cost Calculator to find how much money you could save!